-The Chief Officers Group is responsible for ensuring that Officers are:
+The Chief Officers Group are responsible for ensuring that officers are:-

-- aware of the Council's Anti-Fraud and Anti-Corruption Strategy; - aware of the Whistleblowing Policy; - operating in a way that maximises internal check against inappropriate behavior.
+- aware of the Council's Anti-Fraud and Anti-Corruption Strategy; - aware of the Whistleblowing Policy; - operating in a way that maximises internal check against inappropriate behaviour; and

-The S.151 Officer is responsible for the development and maintenance of the Anti-Fraud & Anti -Corruption Strategy and for directing the Council's efforts in fraud investigation.
-The Executive Director: Resources and S151 / Director: Corporate Resources supported by the relevant Senior Officer is responsible for the development and maintenance of the Whistleblowing Strategy.
+The S.151 Officer is responsible for the development and maintenance of the Anti-Fraud & Anti-Corruption Strategy and for directing the Council's efforts in fraud investigation.
+The Chief Internal Auditor supported by the relevant Senior Officer is responsible for the development and maintenance of the Whistleblowing Strategy.

-It is the duty of any Officer who suspects or becomes aware of any matter which may involve loss or irregularity concerning cash, stores or other property of the Council or any suspected irregularity in the operations or exercise of the functions of the Council to immediately advise Senior Officers.
+It is the duty of any officer who suspects or becomes aware of any matter which may involve loss or irregularity concerning cash, stores or other property of the Council or any suspected irregularity in the operations or exercise of the functions of the Council to immediately advise Senior Officers.
 The Senior Officer concerned must immediately notify the S.151 Officer who may take action by way of investigation and report.

-Where, following investigation, the S.151 Officer considers that there are reasonable grounds for suspecting that a loss has occurred as a result of misappropriation, irregular expenditure or fraud, appropriate action will be taken including following internal disciplinary procedure and/or reporting to the police
+Where, following investigation, the S.151 Officer considers that there are reasonable grounds for suspecting that a loss has occurred as a result of misappropriation, irregular expenditure or fraud, appropriate action will be taken including following internal disciplinary procedure and/or reporting to the police.